 Inform the police about the accident so they can come to the scene to investigate.
 They will help settle the scene by directing traffic when necessary, helping with any immediate medical needs, and creating the police report.
 The responding officer will interview any parties involved, as well as any witnesses, to help determine how the accident happened, who was at fault, the extent of the damage, and more.
 Cooperate with the police throughout the process and stay at the scene until you are told you’re free to go.

 If the other driver tries to persuade you not to call the police, don’t listen to them.
 And if they offer you money not to call the police or insurance, don’t take it.
-It’s not going to be enough to cover your expenses and it could hurt your chances of getting the proper compensation from their insurance company.
+It’s not going to be enough to cover your expenses and it could hurt your chances of getting the proper compensation from the insurance company.

 It’s important to exchange information with the other driver after a collision.
 You’ll need basic identification information and car insurance provider details, just in case a claim needs to be filed.
 Plus, you’ll want to take down the other driver’s license plate number.
 You may simply take a picture on your smartphone of the other driver’s license plate, insurance details, and driver’s license for your own documentation.
 If you have any trouble getting this information from the other party, the officer will have the information and can give it to you in the police crash report.

 Evidence is crucial for getting the full compensation that you are entitled to receive.
 Document anything that proves the damages you’ve incurred from the accident.
-This may be done through photos, videos, a written note, testimony, bills, and more.
+This may be done through photos, videos, written notes, testimony, bills, and more.
 Throughout the process, keep any medical bills and other expenses that are related to your damages, and note any mental or physical pain and suffering you experience.
 If you have to miss work due to treatment or you are unable to work due to your injury, gather past pay stubs and other employer information to calculate lost wages.

 If there are any witnesses around, collect their statements and contact information just in case you need to get in touch at a later date.
 Take note of any security or traffic cameras around that might have captured the accident, no matter if the other driver stayed on the scene or you are the victim of a hit and run.
 Witnesses may give differing statements, but a video gives an unbiased and solid recording of the accident.